 So I decided, out of the blue (yet completely orchestrated by the Holy Spirit), to record it.
 I couldn’t afford to pay anyone to do it, so I just did it.
 On my cell phone.
 Uploading the files through Whatsapp and going one by one, through the courses, in my halting voice, pausing the recording when a child called from his or her bed, or when my husband had a question; begging the barking dogs and other outside sounds to still, and then finally, reaching out to others around me (including our own Lulu board) to help me to finish the recording.
 And God brought professionals to us as well, amidst other wonderful volunteers, and in just over three months, all 21 courses, as well as examinations and answer keys, were recorded and ready to be added to USBs and to audio recorders.

 And then the Lord gave us another beautiful surprise — when we shared with the Harvestime founders that we’d created the audio recordings, and shared them freely to be used around the world through Harvestime, they blessed US by saying that they would like to authorize us to give out diplomas in partnership with them.
 So now, not only had God given us a way to provide the training to hundreds of remote-village pastors, but to also CERTIFY these pastors with a diploma.
 This is huge.

-we’ve become convicted that one of the greatest needs currently in developing countries is to equip sincere, heartfelt pastors who are too poor or too remote for theological schools, with Biblical education.
+We’ve become convicted that one of the greatest needs currently in developing countries is to equip sincere, heartfelt pastors who are too poor or too remote for theological schools, with Biblical education.

-The fields are white for the harvest (John 4:35).
+The fields are ripe for the harvest (John 4:35).
 May we raise our eyes and behold all that our Father longs to do — all the souls that He longs to save — and may we be quick to say, with Isaiah, “Yes, Lord, send me.”